Background pattern

 • rifampicin, used to treat tuberculosis (TB).

-• efavirenz or nevirapine, used to treat HIV/AIDS
+• efavirenz or nevirapine, used to treat HIV/AIDS.

 • St. John's Wort (Hypericum perforatum), a herbal product used to treat depression and other conditions.

-• dexamethasone, a corticosteroid used to treat a wide range of situations, including inflammatory or immune problems.
+• dexamethasone, a corticosteroid used to treat a wide range of conditions, including inflammatory or immune system problems.

-• phenytoin, carbamazepine, or phenobarbital and other antiepileptic medications used to control seizures.
+• phenytoin, carbamazepine, or phenobarbital, and other antiepileptic medications used to control seizures.

 Taking Everolimus Accord with food and drinks